agarwalmayank32/MOVIE-TRENDS/README.md

 # Popular Movies

 ## Project Overview
 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
-In this project,i have build an app to allow users to discover the most popular movies playing.
+This app allow users to discover the most popular movies playing.

-My App
+This application
 - Present the user with a grid arrangement of movie posters upon launch.
 - Allows the user to change sort order via a setting.
   * Order by most popular